liu-mengyang/rust-mmdeploy/README.md

 Deploy restorer models converted by MMDeploy.

-The example deploys an EDSR model for restoration converted by ONNXRUNTIME target on CPU device.
+The example deploys an EDSR model for restoration converted by the ONNXRUNTIME target on a CPU device.

 ```bash
 cargo run --example restorer cpu ../mmdeploy-converted-models/edsr ./images/demos/mmediting_demo.png